Combat Child Predators — Here Are 8 Ways You Can Help

 One of the most unfortunate realities we’ve uncovered while working on this project is that the laws for combatting online predation have not kept up with the ways predators use technology to abuse children.
 To help close the gap, ask your local, state, and federal lawmakers to push for harsher punishments for perpetrators who transfer obscene material to minors.
 Support programs in your area that provide services to survivors and their families.
 Call your Congressperson and ask them to fund programs that hold perpetrators accountable.
 If you aren’t sure what to say, you can use the following script:

-“As a concerned constituent, I’m asking [REP/SENATOR] to read this piece highlighting the pervasiveness of child predation.
-I’m asking [REP/SENATOR] to help ensure programs that reduce online sexual violence against children are funded.
+“As a concerned constituent, I’m asking [REP/SENATOR] to help ensure programs that reduce online sexual violence against children are funded.
 I’d also like [REP/SENATOR] to support legislation that increases punishment and/or raises the sentencing minimums for perpetrators of online sexual violence against children.”

 It can be overwhelming to try to learn everything there is to know about every social media platform, device, and teen trend so that you can help keep your kid safe.
 But you don’t have to do all of the research on your own!
 The Bark Blog has covered online predation extensively — including: